rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 println!("Connection established!");
 ```

-Right now, "handling" a stream means `unwrap`ping it to ignore any further
+Right now, "handling" a stream means `unwrap`ping it to terminate our program if
-errors, and then printing a message.
+it encounters any errors, and then printing a message.
+What kind of errors can
+happen here?
+Well, we're not actually interating over connections, we're
+iterating over *connection attempts*.
+The connection might not work for a number
+of reasons, many of them operating-system specific.
+For example, many operating
+systems have a limit to the number of simultaneous open connections you're
+allowed to have; new connections will then produce an error until some of them
+are closed.

 Let's try this code out!
-First invoke
-`cargo run`:
+First invoke `cargo run`:

 ```text
 $ cargo run